ottawa-python/code-of-conduct/report-handling-procedure.md

 > Hi [X],

-> Thank you so much for reporting this issue to the ChiPy Code of Conduct Committee.
-I appreciate you taking the time to get in touch - reports like this help us to make ChiPy a better community.
+> Thank you so much for reporting this issue to the OPAG Code of Conduct Committee.
+I appreciate you taking the time to get in touch - reports like this help us to make OPAG a better community.
 The action you've taken so far seems appropriate, and I'd like to thank you for handling the issue with care.

 > We're going to keep this report on file to look for patterns in the future